hoywan/OSP_backend/README.md

 Parameters: token(string),displayMode(string individual/overview)

+Explaination:
+1.	use checkToken function to check the token parameter, ensuring it has exactly 5 characters and not include any special characters
+2.	find the survey using the token as a filter and decode it into the empty survey object
+3.	check if there any responses, output "No response" if no
+4.	check the displayMode parameter should only be either individual or overview

 Example (Display the overview of all responses of the survey with token 5GXbe, hide names, show statistics):

 ```terminal
 curl -X GET http://localhost:8080/surveys/5GXbe/responses/overview
 ```
+Explaination:

+1.	the questions array stores all Q&A pairs, the answer will be accepted form the response array when the corresponding index in the Questions array is matched
+2.	the counts[answer] store all count for each answer like counts[blue] = 2 if 2 of answer blue are stored in the response array
+3.	calculate the percentage of single answer in all answers

 Response: